-In the past, and even now, the majority of first-time mum’s are near their parents.
+In the past, and even now, most first-time mum’s are near their parents.
 Whether that’s within the same city, country, or even across the country, it is usually within a few hours car or train journey.
 We missed that trick.
-I knew that we had decided to move countries permanently and I knew that we would eventually have a family.
+I knew that we had decided to move countries permanently, and I knew that we would eventually have a family.
 We never considered just how much support extended friends and family give when you have a small child.

 Ex-pat parenting benefits

-I’m not going to start with the negative aspects of being an ex-pat mum.
-There are far too many positives to raising a family in a different country, with a different culture, a new way of life, and maybe even a new language, to dwell on the negative aspects too heavily.
+I will not start with the negative aspects of being an ex-pat mum.
+There are far too many positives to raising a family in a different country, with a distinct culture, a new way of life, and maybe even an unfamiliar language, to dwell on the negative aspects too heavily.

 - You get to raise your child without uninvited input from people (family) with differing parenting ideas.

 - A broad range of positives from your homeland with any additional benefits of the country (or multiple countries) where they are raised.